cidneyhamilton/cidney.org/_posts/2025-09-11-roberta-vaughan.md

-Carrying on without her-- making the games Roberta would want me to make, forging and strengthening the connections she'd been making for me with her community, knowing how much her service took out of her... has been impossiblyl hard.
+Carrying on without her-- making the games Roberta would want me to make, forging and strengthening the connections she'd been making for me with her community, knowing how much her service took out of her... has been impossibly hard.
 For the last few years I knew how much strain she was under, and how determined she was to push herself past that to support the people and projects she loved.
 Her death was sudden, shocking, and traumatic.
 She was way too young.